OMNI LAW

 Joint Venture Lawyers — Strategic Alliances and Equity JV Formation

 A joint venture (JV) is a business arrangement in which two or more independent parties pool resources, share risk, and pursue a specific project or opportunity together — while each party retains its separate identity outside that project.
-Unlike a merger or acquisition, a joint venture does not require either party to give up its independence.
+Unlike a merger or acquisition, a joint venture does not require either party to surrender its independence.
 The collaboration is bounded by the venture’s scope and duration.
-Done well, a JV lets each party contribute what it does best while limiting exposure to the rest.
-Done poorly, it produces deadlock, IP disputes, and litigation.
+Done well; a JV lets each party contribute what it does best while limiting exposure to the rest.
+Without careful structuring, joint ventures can lead to governance disputes, IP conflicts, and costly litigation.

 Omni Law structures joint ventures, drafts JV agreements, and negotiates the contribution and licensing documents that determine whether the deal actually works.
 Below is what a joint venture is, when each structure makes sense, what we deliver, and the tax and compliance obligations to plan for.